-Pursuant to Title 110B, Subtitle D, Chapters 31-35, Vernon's Texas Civil Statutes (to be included in the Texas Government Code), a person, unless eligible to participate and participating in the Optional Retirement Program (Section 2 below), employed by the System at least onehalf time for a cumulative period of four and one-half months within one fiscal year must participate in the Teacher Retirement System of Texas.
+Pursuant to Title 110B, Subtitle D, Chapters 31-35, Vernon's Texas Civil Statutes (to be included in the Texas Government Code), a person, unless eligible to participate and participating in the Optional Retirement Program (Section 2 below), employed by the System at least one-half time for a cumulative period of four and one-half months within one fiscal year must participate in the Teacher Retirement System of Texas.

-- Sec.
-2. Optional Retirement Program. - 2.1 Pursuant to Section 36.101 et seq., Title 110B, Vernon's Texas Civil Statutes (to be included in the Texas Government Code), the following employees are eligible to participate in the Optional Retirement Program (O.R.P.): - 2.11 Full-time faculty members appointed at least four and one-half months. - 2.12 Full-time administrative, research or professional personnel appointed for at least four and one-half months, unless included in the classified personnel pay plan of a component institution. - 2.2 In accordance with conditions approved by the U. T. Board of Regents, the Office of the Vice Chancellor for Business Affairs will approve the companies authorized to provide annuity contracts, custodial accounts or investment contracts under the O.R.
-P. - 2.3 One change of O.R.P. companies is allowed per year.
-The change may be made only on the first day of a month.
+Sec.
+2. Optional Retirement Program.

+- Pursuant to Section 31.001 and 36.101 et seq., Title 110B, Vernon's Texas Civil Statutes (to be included in the Texas Government Code) and subject to eligibility rules adopted by the Texas Higher Education Coordinating Board, the following employees are eligible to participate in the Optional Retirement Program (O.R.P.): - 2.11 Full-time faculty members appointed at least four and one-half months. - 2.12 Full-time administrative personnel responsible for teaching and research faculty appointed for at least four and one-half months. - The Chancellor and individuals employed fulltime as Executive Vice Chancellors, Vice Chancellors, chief administrative officers, vice presidents, and professional librarians, or other full-time professional staff persons whose national mobility requirements are similar to those of faculty members and who fill positions that are the subject of nationwide searches in the academic community.

+- 2.2 In accordance with conditions approved by the U.T.
+Board of Regents and in consultation with the Office of the Executive Director for Finance and Administration, the System Personnel Director will review and approve the companies authorized to provide annuity contracts, custodial accounts or investment contracts under the O.R.P. - 2.3 In consultation with the Office of the Executive Director for Finance and Administration and in accordance with federal and state laws and regulations, The University of Texas System Personnel Director is authorized to issue "Guidelines for